A Buffer-aided Successive Opportunistic Relay Selection Scheme with Power Adaptation and Inter-Relay Interference Cancellation for Cooperative Diversity Systems: The relay selection policy

 In this section, we present a novel relay selection policy called $\minpow$.
-This relay selection scheme is associated with a one-slot cooperative protocol (similar to the $\maxlink$ relay selection policy \cite{KRICHAR} and the one in \cite{IKH3} where however, IRI and power minimization are not considered), rather than two-slot protocols (as in \cite{IKH2}).
-At each time slot, the source $S$ transmits data to a selected relay (denoted by $R_r \in \mathcal{K}$) with a non-full buffer, and another relay with a non-empty buffer (denoted by $R_t\in\mathcal{T}$, $R_t \neq R_r$) transmits data to the destination $D$.
+This relay selection scheme is associated with a one-slot cooperative protocol (similar to the $\maxlink$ relay selection policy \cite{KRICHAR} and the one in \cite{IKH3} where, however, IRI and power minimization are not considered), rather than two-slot protocols (as in \cite{IKH2}).
+At each time slot, the source $S$ attempts to transmit data to a selected relay with a non-full buffer (i.e., $R_r \in \mathcal{A}$), and at the same time another relay with a non-empty buffer (i.e., $R_t\in\mathcal{T}$, $R_t \neq R_r$) attempts to transmit data to the destination $D$.